Beyond Numbness: How Men's Bike Saddles Finally Got Smart

 The Future of Saddle Technology

-Where is this technology heading?
+Where is this heading?
 Based on my industry connections and engineering background, several exciting developments are coming:

 Real-Time Biometric Integration